teijuan/teijuan.github.io/menu/tos.md

 | FLAT SHADE     | $45  | $34  | $18  |
 | FULL WORK      | $60  | $45  | $25  |

-\- Extra characters costs 2/3 of the style price.
+- Extra characters costs 2/3 of the style price.
-\- Values may vary for works with a deadline, background and alts.
-\- Pending works can be totally or partially refunded depending on its progress. ¹
+- Pending works can be totally or partially refunded depending on its progress. ¹

 ## 3D Models

-- **$60\~80** Model creation
+- **$60\~100** Model creation
-    **\+ 2 FREE** renders per model.
-Then, **$10** for each character's render
+    **+ 2 FREE** renders per model.
+Then, **$10** for each character render
+    \- Model price varies according to its complexity
 - **$40** Bust
     \- Front, side and 3/4 view

 - Before commissioning renders of third-party models, be sure to have their creator's consent.
-- Plain backgrounds has no extra cost, meanwhile further backgrounds' prices depends on complexity.
+- Plain backgrounds has no extra cost
 - Models are not for download.
 - Cloth/hair simulation skills are yet in development.
-Might work with mesh-based clothes and hair for a while,
+Might work with mesh-based clothes and hair for a while.

 # General rules
 Applies for 2D and 3D works.

 - {{ site.data.settings.bdgnew }} Payment is done in advance from two ways:
-    - **100%** before starting the work, or
+    \- **100%** before starting the work, or
-    - **50%** to begin and **50%** after finished, for a fee of **0,3%** on the first half.
+    \- **50%** to begin and **50%** after finished, for a fee of **0,3%** on the first half.
 - When providing image refs, the same must be clear and legible.
+- Prices vary for works with a deadline, background and alts.

 ### What I do?
 - Humans